dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/opt_example_bqm_structuralimbalance.rst

 to demonstrate using Leap's hybrid solver service on a problem of arbitrary structure and size.

 *Social networks* map relationships between people or organizations onto graphs, with the people/organizations as nodes and relationships as edges; for example, Facebook friends form a social network. *Signed social networks* map both friendly and hostile relationships by assigning to edges either positive or negative values.
 Such networks are said to be *structurally balanced* when they can be cleanly divided into two sets, with each set containing only friends, and all relations between these sets are hostile.
 The measure of *structural imbalance* or *frustration* for a signed social network, when it cannot be cleanly divided, is the minimum number of edges that violate the social rule, “the enemy of my friend is my enemy.”

 .. figure:: ../_images/Romeo.png
     :name: Problem_StructuralImbalance
     :alt: image
     :align: center
     :scale: 70 %

-   Juliet’s new love of Romeo introduces imbalance into the social network of Verona.
+    Juliet's new love of Romeo introduces imbalance into the social network of Verona.
 Green edges represent friendly relationships (Juliet & Romeo and Juliet & Lord Capulet) while red edges represent hostile relationships (Romeo and Lord Capulet).
 The black vertical line dividing the set with Romeo from the set with Lord Capulet crosses the friendly edge between Juliet and Lord Capulet.

-Finding a division that minimizes frustration is an NP-hard graph problem (it can be viewed as an expansion of the well-known
-`maximum cut <https://en.wikipedia.org/wiki/Maximum_cut>`_ problem).
+Finding a division that minimizes frustration is an NP-hard graph problem (it can be viewed as an expansion of the well-known `maximum cut <https://en.wikipedia.org/wiki/Maximum_cut>`_ problem).

 Example Requirements